13 Jun When Is Underpinning Necessary For Your Property?

 It’s sometimes necessary to carry out underpinning on a property.
 This method of maintaining a buildings structural integrity is used to repair properties suffering from subsidence.
 Subsidence occurs when the support for the property is removed due to the soil in the foundations moving away from the building.
-Underpinning gives back the building’s support to repair its structure.
+Underpinning costs will depend on many factors but done properly underpinning gives back the building’s support to repair its structure.

 Understanding when a property might require underpinning is important because you need to spot subsidence as soon as possible.
 Use this guide to learn how to spot the signs and understand how underpinning can help to improve the condition of your property.